-As for the degree of clearance, as you can see it has risen very well and has exceeded my expectations.
-The color is much lighter than other 10-numbered dyes from other brands.
+As for the degree of lifting, as you can see it has lift up very well and has exceeded my expectations.
+The colour is much lighter than other 10-numbered dyes from other brands.

 Now, taking my case as an example, you can create your own blonde colors with different dyes.
-That’s the beauty of the hairdresser.
+That’s the art of hair colouring.

 What I hope is that by showing you the before and after and also my opinion about the Igora Royal Highlifts from Schwarzkopf Professional 10, you can get an idea of how it is used separately on a dark base.

-I love to experiment, but in this photo I only wear the 10 of Schwarkoft Igora Highlights mixed with hydrogen peroxide of 30 volumes so you can see the effect.
+I love to experiment, but in this photo I only have the 10 of Schwarkoft Igora Highlights mixed with developer of 30 volumes so you can see the effect.

-My opinion about Igora Royal by Schwarzkopf Professional 10
+My review of Igora Royal by Schwarzkopf Professional 10

 In my opinion the 10 of Igora Royal from Schwarzkopf Professional fulfills its mission, which is to lighten the hair intensely.
 Perfect if we want a light blonde without using bleaching.